obsidian-html/obsidian-html.github.io/tabs/md/Demonstrations/Implementing Call-outs.md

 > This is a quote block

 > [!cite]-
 > This is a cite block

+# Single line call-outs

+> [!warning] This is a warning. barba